State Tax Filing Resources

 SUI*

-Agency: Vermont Department of Labor
+AgencyVermont Department of Labor

 ID: Vermont Department of Labor > Employer Online Services > Set up New Employer Unemployment Tax Account

-Employers with more than four employees are required to report and pay an employer’s health care contribution premium that is based on a calculated number of uncovered full-time equivalent employees (FTEs) multiplied by a rate of $213.47.
+Employers with more than four employees are required to report and pay an employer’s health care contribution premium which is based on a calculated number of uncovered full-time equivalent employees (FTEs) multiplied by a rate of $213.47.

-Report the number of uncovered FTEs to your service representative.
+Report the number of uncovered FTEs to your Service Representative.

-- Non-Taxpay -Paychex will send you a paper return that you must remit to the agency.
+• Non-Taxpay - Paychex will send you a paper return that you must remit to the agency.

 State Withholding